 \subsection{Oblivious algorithms and parameter estimation}

-We are interested in a class of algorithms that are dependent on one or more parameters - many of which are not known a priori but the performance of the algorithm is asymptotically similar to the situation if these parameters were known.
-We refer to such algorithms as being {\it oblivious}. {\it Oblivious} algorithms do not rely on the history or any stochastic phenomena but on a finer characterization of the problem related to unknown implicit parameters that the algorithm is sensitive to.
+We are interested in a class of algorithms that are dependent on many parameters where not all are known a priori.
+Yet, we would like to match the asymptotic performance of the algorithm to the situation where these parameters were known.
+We refer to such algorithms as being {\it oblivious}. {\it Oblivious} algorithms do not rely on the history or any stochastic phenomenon but on a finer characterization of the problem related to unknown implicit parameters that the algorithm is sensitive to.
 More specifically, the analysis of the running time can be crafted as a function of such parameters and the goal is to understand the exact (or asymptotic) dependence.
-Note that the traditional running time analysis is measured as a function of input size $n$ which carry little information about the complexity of any instance of size $n$.
+Note that the traditional running time analysis is measured as a function of input size $n$ which doesn't reveal the actual complexity of any specific instance of size $n$.

-Another area where this phenomena shows up is the design of cache-oblivious algorithms (\cite{frigo1999cache,SenCD02}).
-It was known much before that the parameters of the memory hierarchy influences the running time of the algorithm \cite{AV88} but the challenge was to design asymptotically algorithms that were not customized for a fixed set of cache parameters.
-One of the best known examples of this kind include doing matrix transposition in optimal number of block transfers $O( \frac{N}{B} )$ and even more sophisticated algorithms like funnel sort that takes $O( \frac{N \log_M N}{B})$.
-Here the two parameters $M , B$ represent the size of cache and the block size respectively.

-At this juncture, we would also like to distinguish between algorithms that try to estimate the parameters explicitly, for example, by using {\it doubling/squaring strategy } from the ones that do not explicitly perform this phase.
-For instance, there is a fundamental difference between \cite{Chan1995} that estimates the number of extreme points in contrast with \cite{KS86,BS97,CSY95} that converge in an oblivious manner.
+The term {\it adaptive algorithms} is often used to refer to algorithms that exploit additional information for instances that lead to faster (than worst case) behavior.
+In this paper, we consider oblivious algorithms to be a sub-class of adaptive algorithms that have no prior knowledge of many parameters or do not explicitly try to estimate them by a {\it doubling/squaring strategy }.
+For instance, there is a fundamental difference between \cite{Chan1995} that estimates the number of extreme points and \cite{KS86,BS97,CSY95} that converge in an oblivious manner.
 We would like to designate such algorithms as {\it pseudo oblivious } as they are working with multiple guesses before converging to the right estimate.
 While it often works for one parameter, it is not clear how to estimate multiple parameters.
-Estimating parameters using subsampling will also fall under the same category and has been used for sorting algorithms \cite{CR93}.
+Estimating parameters using sub-sampling has been used for sorting algorithms \cite{CR93}.